pkalivas/radiate/docs/selectors.md

 the next generation.

 The selection process is a critical part of the genetic algorithm, as it determines which individuals will be passed on to the next generation and which will be discarded.
-A majority of the time t he selection process is based on the fitness of the individuals in the population, with fitter individuals being more likely to be selected.
+A majority of the time the selection process is based on the fitness of the individuals in the population, with fitter individuals being more likely to be selected.
 The choice of selection strategy can have a significant impact on the performance of the genetic algorithm, so it is important to choose a selection strategy that is well-suited to the problem being solved.

 Radiate defines a selector as: